akshanshop/Raipur-Smart-Connect/replit.md

 A comprehensive notification system provides updates on complaint status, community activities, and city alerts through multiple channels:
 - **In-App Notifications**: Categorized notifications with read status tracking, using polling (architecture prepared for WebSockets).
 - **SMS Notifications**: Via Twilio for instant mobile updates.
-- **Email Notifications**: Via Gmail API for detailed, formatted updates with professional HTML templates.
+- **Email Notifications**: Via SendGrid API for reliable, detailed email delivery with professional HTML templates.

 Users receive notifications through all available channels when they submit a complaint, when officials acknowledge it, when work begins (in progress), and when the issue is resolved.